Large-scale Building Damage Assessment using a Novel Hierarchical Transformer Architecture on Satellite Images: INTRODUCTION

 Every disaster is unique although they may share some similar characteristics.
 For example, the building damage caused by a hurricane may not be the same as the damage caused by another hurricane in the future.
 Therefore, using models based on images directly from previous disaster events to assess the damage of a new event requires the models to be tested on new datasets to evaluate the adaptation performance of the models.
+To address this domain shift from new disaster events, one approach could be to train the model on a subset of disaster events from xBD dataset and then test on other events.
+Another challenge with satellite imagery for damaged areas is the possibility of them being assessing from different cameras (for instance, a different satellite) and hence it could have different resolution or other properties.
+Further, the satellite imagery providers may apply different pre-processing methods.
+Hence, the approach of training and testing on the imagery from the same source does not handle this challenge.
 This has been a major limitation in previous studies since most of the existing models were created based on the xBD dataset with limited or no adaptation performance testing.
-To address this limitation, we introduced a new dataset, Ida-BD, with 87 image pairs (1024 x 1024) with a very high resolution (0.5 m/pixel) from Hurricane Ida (2021) in Louisiana.
+To address this limitation, a new dataset, Ida-BD, is introduced with 87 image pairs (1,024 $\times$ 1,024) with a very high resolution (0.5 m/pixel) from Hurricane Ida (2021) in Louisiana.
 Hurricane Ida brought the strongest winds ever recorded in Louisiana and heavy rains, which caused an estimated \$18 billion in building damage and at least 30 fatalities in Louisiana \citep{beven_ii_national_2022}.
 Since the near-real-time damage assessment face the scarcity of labeled datasets, already available datasets can be used for training, and some domain adaptation techniques or fine-tuning can be applied to obtain satisfactory results on the newly damaged areas with scarce data.
 As a result, Ida-BD dataset can serve as a benchmark for domain adaptation from larger datasets like xBD.
-In this paper, we also provide a baseline for the domain adaptation task using a simple transfer learning method.
-Accordingly, the contributions of this work are as follows: \begin{itemize} \item We present a hierarchical UNet-based architecture which uses transformer-based difference to perform well on both the damage classification and building segmentation tasks. \item We introduce a new dataset, Ida-BD, for evaluating the model's adaptation performance and provide a baseline for damage assessment task. \item We provide a simple approach for effective domain adaptation and demonstrate the usefulness of the new dataset and efficacy of the proposed network for transfer learning. \end{itemize}
+A baseline is provided for the domain adaptation task using a simple transfer learning method.
+Accordingly, the contributions of this work are as follows: \begin{itemize} \item A hierarchical UNet-based architecture is presented, which uses transformer-based difference to perform well on both the damage classification and building segmentation tasks. \textbf{This is the first method that explicitly relies on the difference of transformer-encoded features from pre-disaster and post-disaster images and hierarchically builds the output from multi-resolution features}. \item A new dataset, Ida-BD, is introduced for evaluating the model's adaptation performance and provide a baseline for damage assessment task.
+It also demonstrates the usefulness of the new dataset and efficacy of the proposed network using transfer learning. \end{itemize}